Everybody’s favorite activity – doing their taxes – NOT!

 Tax Counseling for the Elderly (TCE)

-Programs are available to taxpayers that earned less than $53;000 in 2014.
+Programs are available to taxpayers that earned less than $53,000 in 2014 – may be higher now.
 Over 3.5 million tax returns were prepared using these services in 2014.
 All tax returns completed through these programs are prepared by IRS certified volunteers so you can feel confident your tax return is accurate.
-There are over 12;000 locations where you can utilize these services.
+There are over 12,000 locations where you can utilize these services.
 To find the closest location near you; simply enter your zip code into the easy-to-use

 Is available to all active duty military.
 You can prepare both your federal and state return for free with TaxSlayer Military Edition.